LIDA-Data-Analytics-Team/DAT-Reports/README.md

 ### Refresh
 Set to automatically refresh from Power BI Workspace three times a day; 09:00, 13:00 & 17:00.

-Uses SQL Server Authentication against Prism database.
+Uses SQL Server Authentication against Prism database. the contained user has been made a member of the _db_datareader_ role.
 The details are in DAT's KeePass.

 ### Row Level Security
 Uses [Row Level Security](https://learn.microsoft.com/en-us/power-bi/enterprise/service-admin-rls) to filter visible projects to just those that the viewer is a amember of.
 Workspace members assigned Admin, Member, or Contributor have edit permission for the dataset and, therefore, RLS doesn’t apply to them.